nextthingco/docs/Gadget-docs/source/includes/_intro.md

 # What is Gadget?
 Gadget is made up of two pieces of software that work together to simplify embedded software development:

-1. **GadgetCLI** is a command-line tool you use on your development machine.
+<span style="color: EB008B">**GadgetCLI**</span> is a command-line tool you use on your development machine.
 It lets you manage your code, add and build containers, and deploy your finished projects to Gadget supported hardware such as C.H.I.P.
 Pro.

 **Supported Systems:**